 After the election, we continued our issue-based advocacy, while expanding into new states.
 For example, we targeted people in conservative states about renewable energy with Repower America.
 In places like Indiana, Maine, and Missouri, we mobilized people to sign letters and give videotape testimonials to push Congress to take action on global warming.

 Through our team of talented directors and staff, we have connected hundreds of thousands of people to political action.
-Whether it is through registering voters, organizing volunteers or raising money and increasing membership for the leading organizations of the progressive movement, Grassroots Campaigns has been able to make a real impact.
+Whether it is through registering voters, organizing volunteers, getting out the vote for great candidates, or raising money and increasing membership for the leading progressive organizations, we’re committed to mobilizing the grassroots base of the progressive movement.